 If at any point you received a 1099-MISC from a crypto exchange you used to trade crypto, you should upload this 1099 directly into TaxAct and skip the process below.
 This will bring over some of your crypto income transactions.
 Find out how to add a 1099 to TaxAct here.

-On the next page, you'll need to enter your total crypto income into TaxAct.
-Since TaxAct only allows you to enter one or two fields in this section, you can combine all of your total crypto income totals into one total income number and report it here if you earned multiple types of income this year.
+Once you have uploaded your CSV file from CoinLedger, you'll need to enter your total crypto income into TaxAct.
+On the next page, TaxAct only allows you to enter one or two fields in this section, so you can combine all of your total crypto income totals into one total income number and report it here if you earned multiple types of income this year.

 For a combined total, label it either as "Crypto Income".
 If you've only earned one type of crypto income this year, just name it according to that type.
 For example, label it as "Mining Income" if you received only mining income, etc.